ShrJatin/Raft-Python/README.md

 # Raft implementation in Python using gRPC
 This is a standalone implementation of Raft, incorporating Leader lease functionality for faster, serializable reads.
 The timers for heartbeat, leader lease and election are handled in real-time using threads, and communication between servers and clients is handled using gRPC.
+The default implementation runs 5 server nodes on localhost, and the code can be extended to serve any number of servers.
+This can also be hosted on Google Cloud platform by providing suitable IP addresses and port numbers.

 # Installation
 ## Setting up source code